Documenting tasks for RPA

 When you will be rocking your own robotic process automation projects, you won't need to start from scratch creating your PDDs.
 You can use our handy PDD templates!

-You can learn more about the process analysis phase and the whole process of delivering a robot to production in the Software Robot Delivery Process Course.
-Remember to check it our after completing this one! 🙂
+You can learn more about the process analysis phase and the whole process of delivering a robot to production in the AutomationOps Analyst course.
+Remember to check it out after completing this one! 🙂

 Now you have all the information you need.
 Let's start building the robot!

-- A Process Definition Document is a standard way to describe processes.
+- A Process Definition Document is an example of a traditional heavy-weight way to describe processes.